5T33Z0/Lenovo-T530-Hackintosh-OpenCore/macOS_Install/OpenCore/OC_macOS12.md

 <details>
 <summary><strong>Option 1: Updating an existing Install</strong></summary>

-**Option 1**: Updating an existing macOS Monterey Installation
+**Option 1**: Upgrading from macOS 11

 - Download OCLP
 - Mount your EFI Partition
 - Paste in my EFI Folder and edit the `config.plist`:
 	- Generate SMBIOS date for `MacBookPro10,1` (Core i7) or `MacBookPro10,2` (Core i5)
 	- Change `csr-active-config` to: `EF0F0000` (a must to install the Intel HD4000 Drivers)
+- Download macOS Monterey via App Store, System Updates or the OCLP App
-- Run the "Install macOS Monterey" App you've downloaded with ANYmacOS
+- Run the "Install macOS Monterey" App
 - There will be a few reboots
 - Boot from the new macOS Partition until it's no longer present in the Boot Picker